Cervical Herniated Disc Service in Houston, TX

 - Paraesthesia: Numbness and tingling.

 If you believe you are suffering from a cervical herniated disc you need to visit a specialist to treat it properly.
-After a consultation to discuss the nature of your symptoms, you will undergo a couple of imaging procedures such as ultrasound, x-ray, and MRI.
+After a consultation to discuss the nature of your symptoms, you may require additional imaging procedures such as ultrasound, x-ray, and MRI.

-When it comes to cervical herniated disc chiropractic treatment in Houston, a Houston chiropractic specialist will physically examine you in addition to imaging procedures.
+When it comes to cervical herniated disc chiropractic treatment, your ACR Chiropractor will physically examine you in addition to imaging procedures.
 Once the location of the compressed nerve has been determined, a chiropractic treatment plan is created especially for you.

 The goal of treatment for a cervical herniated disc is to relieve unwanted pressure from impinged nerves.
 This can be done through a non-surgical technique known as spinal decompression, often performed in tandem with chiropractic adjustments.
-Alternative treatments may include therapies like cold laser therapy and electric stimulation for pain relief when soft tissue damage resulting from a cervical herniated disc occurs.
+Our form of spinal decompression is the trademarked Ring Dinger that was created by your Houston Chiropractor Dr. Gregory Johnson.

-Our chiropractic treatment for cervical herniated disc Houston is different from others as we offer chiropractic techniques tailor-made for you.
-So if you are experiencing any of the symptoms of a cervical herniated disc, reach out to us today at Advanced Chiropractic Relief.
+If you are experiencing any of the symptoms of a cervical herniated disc, reach out to us today and let us help you find relief.